MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-API-connection.md

 ---
 title: Connect to existing APIs
 author: MuyangAmigo
-description:  In this article, learn how toolkit helps you bootstrap sample access to existing APIs. ms.author: zhany ms.localizationpriority: medium ms.topic: Overview
+description:  In this article, learn how toolkit helps you bootstrap sample access to existing APIs.
+It provides list of different authentication types. ms.author: zhany ms.localizationpriority: medium ms.topic: Overview